miner/herbert/README.md

 ## Usage

-The `conforms?` predicate takes a schema expression and a value to test.
-It returns `true` if the value conforms to the schema expression, `false` otherwise.
+The `conforms?` predicate takes a schema pattern and a value to test.
+It returns `true` if the value conforms to the schema pattern, `false` otherwise.

 The `conform` function is used to build a test function.
-Given a *schema*, it returns a function of one argument that will execute a match against the schema and return a map of bindings if successful or nil for a failed match.
+Given a *schema*, it returns a function of one argument that will execute a match against the schema pattern and return a map of bindings if successful or nil for a failed match.
 If you need to know how the schema bindings matched a value or you want to test against a schema multiple times, you should use `conform` to define a test function.

 Quick example: